BeloveDeveloper/FastTalk-Ai/README.md

 # NeuroGram 🧠

-This is my first pet project for python.
-I aimed to practice and apply the principles of clean architecture.
+This project aims to seamlessly integrate your language model into a user-friendly web platform and Telegram bot, providing users with an interactive and engaging experience.
+In this project, I am trying to use the principles of clean architecture to ensure the reliability, maintainability and scalability of the application

 ## Technologies Used